Instant Ermine Buttercream: A No-Cook Version of Ermine

 Troubleshooting

 Compared to most other buttercreams, this frosting may feel looser.
-It has a lower butter content than my other buttercreams, so it will feel less dense.
+It has a lower butter content than my other buttercreams so it will feel less dense.
 Also, the water-based component of this emulsion is a paste or gel of sorts, so it may have that squishy texture if it’s not completely emulsified.
-So just keep mixing until you achieve a smooth consistency.
+So, just keep mixing until you achieve a smooth consistency.

 Even after this, if you find that your finished Ermine Buttercream is still very loose, wet, or curdled, then the emulsion is likely unbalanced.
-Sometimes, if the paste is too runny (and contains too much water or mismeasured ingredients, like sugar), the butterfat is not in high enough quantity to emulsify the paste into a smooth buttercream.
+Sometimes, if the paste is too runny (and contains too much water or mismeasured ingredients, like sugar), the butterfat is not high enough to emulsify the paste into a smooth buttercream.
 In other words, you have to add a bit more butter.

 Storage Tips